pydanny/pydanny-event-notes/PyConPL2012/five_years_of_pycon_pl.rst

 * by Filip Kłębczyk

-.. note:: I'm translating this entire talk from Polish.
+.. note:: Translator notes

-.. note:: I don't speak Polish.
+    I'm translating this entire talk from Polish.

-.. note:: Actually, I do know how to say "Thanks"
+    I don't speak Polish except how to say, "Thanks".

 Introduction
 =============